rithika-python/Global-Salary-Analytics-A-Data-Driven-Approach-to-Workforce-Compensation/README.md

 ![Salaries Dashboard NEW](https://github.com/user-attachments/assets/18b68169-6083-4dce-b5db-fbb921abb657)

 <H1>QUESTIONS ASKED ABOUT THE DATASET FOR DASHBOARD</H1>
 Q1.
-How does the level of experience affect salary in USD?
+How does the level of experience affect salary in USD?<br></br>
 Q2.
 How do average salaries compare among the top 25 highest-paying job titles?
 Q3.
 What is average salaries (in USD) across the top 6 job titles for the last 3 years?
 Q4.
 Which job locations have the best-paying salaries?